pen-lang/pen/doc/src/references/language/packages.md

 ### Application packages

 Application packages build applications often as executable files.
 Every application package must have a `main.pen` module file at its top directory.
-Those main modules have a `main` function that receives an argument of a `context` type and returns a `none` type.
+The main module has a `main` function that receives an argument of a `context` type and returns a `none` type.
 The `context` type is a record type containing context values of system packages with their field names of package names.
 For example, given system packages named `Http` and `Os`, a main function looks like the following.

 ```pen
 main = \(ctx context) none {